 - 1. All participants will get the same colors and patterns of yarn and ribbon in their kits.
 Beads, feathers, and other items can vary across the kits to add more variety to the weavings. - 2.
+See loom template provided on p.
+74. - 3.
 You will need 8 different warping items in total each a different color or texture.
-You can divide them up between yarn and ribbon however you choose for a combined total of 8. - 3.
+You can divide them up between yarn and ribbon however you choose for a combined total of 8. - 4.
 Warping is process of arranging the yarn on or across the loom.